ChalmersGU-data-structure-courses/dsabook/src/markdown/01-introduction/04b-prog-preliminaries.md

 A function starts with the keyword function, followed by its name.
 Functions can have zero or more parameters, and we assume a call-by-value evaluation strategy.

-It is important to note that aggregate types (such as arrays) and compound data types are reference types.
+It is important to note that collection types (such as arrays) and compound data types are reference types.
 When assigning an array or a compound data type to a variable, what gets stored is a reference to the actual data, not a copy of the data itself.
 This means that if you pass an array as an argument to a function, the reference is copied, not the entire array.
 As a result, any modifications made to the array inside the function will persist when the function returns.